DevExpress-Examples/winforms-winter-joy-skin/README.md

 ### NuGet Package

-You can also obtain the skin library as a NuGet package at [DevExpress Win Winter Joy Skin](https://www.nuget.org/packages/DevExpress.Win.WinterJoySkin).
+You can also obtain the skin library as a NuGet package at [DevExpress.Win.WinterJoySkin](https://www.nuget.org/packages/DevExpress.Win.WinterJoySkin).
 Run the following command in the Package Manager Console to install the package:

 ```